runarfu/elm-workshop/README.md

 - Try not to look at other directories than the one you're working with, as there will be answers/spoilers to some of the exercises there.

+## The `typesafe-racer` project
+This project consists of multiple source files, with `Main.elm` being the entry point, tying everything together.

+The goal of this project is to develop something similar to [TypeRacer](http://play.typeracer.com/), using techniques learned from working with the exercises.

 ## Learning resources
 - https://guide.elm-lang.org
 - http://faq.elm-community.org/